Coevolution of Intracluster Light and Brightest Cluster Galaxies: ICL and BCG assembly histories

 \subsection{ICL and BCG progenitor masses}

-Fig.~\ref{fig:progmeanmass} plots the mean mass of the BCG and the ICL progenitor galaxies against one another and shows that the mean mass of ICL progenitor galaxies tracks slightly behind the mean mass of BCG progenitors for a given BCG progenitor mass.
+The mean mass of progenitor galaxies in the ICL and BCG is calculated by taking the mean mass of all progenitors, weighed by the number of particles a progenitor contributes.
+Note that we do not impose a minimum mass threshold on our progenitor galaxies, but galaxies with mass \mbox{M\textsubscript{*}~<~1~$\times$~10\textsuperscript{7}~\(\textup{M}_\odot\)} only make up approximately 0.1 per cent of the sample.
+Figure~\ref{fig:progmeanmass} plots the mean mass of the BCG and the ICL progenitor galaxies against one another and shows that the mean mass of ICL progenitor galaxies tracks slightly behind the mean mass of BCG progenitors for a given BCG progenitor mass.
 The mean mass for both increases with cluster mass; however, there is a lot of scatter in the relation, which suggests that there is a lot of variation in the original galaxies that make up the ICL and the BCG, even at a given cluster mass.
-Note that we do not impose a minimum mass threshold on our progenitor galaxies, but galaxies with mass M\textsubscript{*}~<~1~$\times$~10\textsuperscript{7}~\(\textup{M}_\odot\) only make up approximately 0.1 per cent of the sample.
-Also notable is the fact that the colour bar shows that at a given mean mass for the BCG progenitor galaxies, higher-mass clusters appear to have higher-mass ICL progenitor galaxies.
-This is a result of the ICL being primarily formed from stripped high-mass galaxies in higher-mass clusters, while dwarf galaxies are more likely to contribute only to the growth of the BCG.
-The mean fraction of ICL mass contributed by low mass progenitors (M\textsubscript{*}~<~1~$\times$~10\textsuperscript{10}~\(\textup{M}_\odot\)) is $34.6 \pm 14.9$ per cent, and the mean fraction of ICL mass contributed by high mass progenitors (M\textsubscript{*}~<~1~$\times$~10\textsuperscript{10}~\(\textup{M}_\odot\)) is $65.4 \pm 14.9$ per cent.